en

 Inside Shirotori Garden

-This Japanese garden has a unique design that makes it a cool place for chilling not far from the city.
-Shirotori Garden has seasonal tea ceremonies held in the traditional tea rooms overlooking its pond.
+There is always something in bloom in Shirotori Garden.
+This Japanese garden has a traditional design that makes it a cool place for chilling not far from the city center.
+Shirotori Garden regularly hosts seasonal tea ceremonies held in the tea rooms overlooking its pond.

 Shirotori Garden (白鳥庭園)

-Entry Fee: Adults 300 yen, junior high school students and under free
+Entry Fee: Adults 300 yen, kids 13 and under are free

 Opening Hours: 9:00 – 17:00 (last admission 16:30); closed Mondays